2007 Elie tornado

-The 2007 Elie tornado was a small but extremely powerful and erratic tornado that occurred in Canada, during the evening hours of Friday, June 22, 2007.
-The powerful F5 tornado that struck the town of Elie, in the Canadian province of Manitoba (40 km west of Winnipeg) was known for its unusual path, how it was during its path, its rope to cone structure as opposed to a "wedge" structure, and how it is unique compared to other F5/EF5 tornadoes.
-It was part of a small two-day tornado outbreak that occurred in the area and reached a maximum width of 150 yd.
-The tornado was unusual because it caused the extreme damage during its roping out stage at a mere 35 yd in width and moved extremely slowly and unpredictably.
-The tornado tracked primarily southeast, as opposed to the usual northeast, and made multiple loops and sharp turns.
+The 2007 Elie tornado was a small, but extremely powerful and erratic tornado that occurred in Manitoba, Canada, during the evening hours of Friday, June 22, 2007.
+The powerful F5 tornado that struck the town of Elie (40 km west of Winnipeg) is known for its unusual path, behaviour, its rope to cone structure (as opposed to a "wedge" structure), and how unique it is compared to other F5/EF5 tornadoes.
+It was part of a small two-day tornado outbreak that occurred in the southern Manitoba region, which featured other significant (F2+) tornadoes.
+The tornado reached a maximum width of 150 yd and had a path length of about 6 km (3.7 mi).
+It was unusual because it caused extreme damage during its "roping-out" stage at a mere 35 yd in width, all while moving extremely slowly and unpredictably.
+The tornado tracked primarily southeast, as opposed to the usual northeasterly motion of tornadoes, and it made multiple loops and sharp turns.

 While several houses were leveled, no one was injured or killed by the tornado.
-A home in the town was swept off of its foundation, with the entire house being sucked into the tornado, justifying the F5 classification.
-One of the strongest twisters on record since 1999, it is one of only eleven to be rated F5/EF5 since 1999 in North America.
-The tornado caused damage of an estimated $39 million ($56.1 million in 2024).
+A well-built, anchored home in Elie was swept off of its foundation, with the entire house being lofted by the tornado and disintegrated midair, justifying an F5 rating.
+One of the strongest twisters in the modern era, it is one of only eleven to be rated F5/EF5 since the 1999 Bridge Creek-Moore tornado.
+Damage costs were estimated at $39 million ($56.1 million in 2024).